 It is inserted, by a flattened tendon, into the base of the metatarsal bone of the little toe, and assists in bending the foot.

-The Extensor Propries Pollicis Pedis is between the lower part of the tibialis anticus, and the extensor longus.
-It arises from the fibula between its anterior and internal angles, by a tendinous and fleshy origin, which commences about four inches below the head of the fibula, and continues almost to its inferior extremity.
+The Extensor Proprius Pollicis Pedis is between the lower part of the tibialis anticus and the extensor longus.
+It arises from the fibula between its anterior and internal angles, by a tendinous and fleshy origin, which, commencing about four inches below the head of the fibula, continues almost to its inferior extremity.
 A few fibres also come from the interosseous ligament, and from the lower part of the tibia.

-The muscle being half penniform, the fibres run at its fore part obliquely to a tendon, which passes under the annular ligament, and over the astragalus scaphoides and upper internal parts of the foot, to be inserted into the base of the first and second phalanx of the great toe.
+The muscle being half penniform, the fibres run at its forepart obliquely to a tendon which passes through a particular gutter of the annular ligament, and over the astragalus, scaphoides, and upper internal parts of the foot, to be inserted into the base of the first and second phalanx of the great toe.